davidchea/LR/README.md

 # LoL RESUME.

-LoL RESUME. is an iOS app that displays statistics for a given player about all Riot Games.
+LoL RESUME. is an iOS app that displays statistics for a given player about League of Legends and TeamFight Tactics.

 ## Screenshots